ryuismyu/Superstore-Sales-Analysis/README.md

 ## Key Insights from the Dashboard

- -Sales showed steady postive growth from the first year (2015) to (2018) -Consumers had the highest volume of sales, totalling $1.15M The top state in sales was California, totalling $446.31K
+- Sales showed steady postive growth from the first year (2015) to (2018)
+- Consumers had the highest volume of sales, totalling $1.15M
+- The top state in sales was California, totalling $446.31K
 - Sales were largely concentrated in November and December, with a general upward trend in sales through the year, with the lowest monthly sales in Febuary of $59K across all regions and years, and the highest monthly sales in November totalling $350K

 ---
 ## Sections of the Report